Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 ```

-#### `invite_claimer_start_attempt` command
+#### `invite_claimer_start_greeting_attempt` command

-This is the new invited command introduced for the claimer to start an attempt and get the corresponding attempt ID.
+This is the new invited command introduced for the claimer to start a greeting attempt and get the corresponding greeting attempt ID.

-In order for the claimer to start an attempt, a couple of checks have to be performed:
+In order for the claimer to start a greeting attempt, a couple of checks have to be performed:
 - the greeter exists
 - the greeter is allowed (i.e. it is part of the greeters)